distributed-clients/File-Encrypter/README.md

 I have used Cipher Block Chain method here

-and have integrated `SHA-256` hash algorithm for authentication here which uses SALT to avoid rainbow attacks to passwords here `PBKDF2` function is used for computing this in our code
+and have integrated `SHA-256` hash algorithm for authentication here which uses SALT to avoid raiasdasdasddddddddnbow attacks to passwords here `PBKDF2` function is used for computing this in our code

 When you run the program a window will open <br>